 Following the feasibility study, the Board of Selectmen commissioned Larry Koff and Associates to investigate the market for a range of private redevelopment alternatives and estimated sales value to the town at that point in time.
 The analysis recommends multiple options for disposition, with multifamily rental ranking the highest and most economically attractive for private development.
 You can find the Land Value Analysis here.

-CPA funding was approved at 2014 Annual Town Meeting for a master plan for development of rental housing on this property which will count towards the Town’s 10% affordable housing goal, as well as complementary and/or accessory open space and recreation uses.
+CPA funding was approved at 2014 Annual Town Meeting for a master plan for development of rental housing on this property which would count towards the Town’s 10% affordable housing goal, as well as complementary and/or accessory open space and recreation uses.
 The article can be found here and presentation that was given can be found here.
 The draft timeline of actions proposed for a redevelopment master plan can be found here.